wellcomecollection/docs/rfcs/013-release_deployment_tracking/README.md

   }
 }
 ```

+the names, e.g. `service_1` map to ECS service names.

 Get the most recent entry for a project (highest id), read its' release manifest than ask ECS to describe each service.